suchandanreddy/sdwan-apis/SD-WAN-Programmability-lab-dcloud-June-2020.md

 For MAC laptop users download link: https://itunes.apple.com/us/app/microsoft-remote-desktop-10/id1295203466

-Open your local Remote Desktop Client application and connect to the lab Jumphost .
-This host has access to all network devices and can run our python scripts.
+- Open your local Remote Desktop Client application and connect to the lab Jumphost
+- This Windows VM (Jumphost) has access to all network devices and we will also run our python scripts on this VM.

 | Parameter | Input |
 | ------ | ------ |